Tennis legend Boris Becker released from UK jail, set to be deported to Germany

 In April, Becker, a six-times Grand Slam champion, was jailed for two years and six months by a London court for hiding hundreds of thousands of pounds of assets after he was declared bankrupt.

 German tennis star Boris Becker, 55, has been freed from a British prison and will be deported from the country, PA Media reported on Thursday.
-Britain's Ministry of Justice confirmed he had been released.
+Britain's Ministry of Justice confirmed that Becker had been released.
 The interior ministry did not immediately respond to comment when asked about his deportation.

 In April, Becker, a six-times Grand Slam champion, was jailed for two years and six months by a London court for hiding hundreds of thousands of pounds of assets after he was declared bankrupt.
 He had previously been convicted of tax evasion in Germany in 2002, for which he received a suspended prison sentence.